BrydonLeonard/GateKey/README.md

 - `GATE_KEY_TELEGRAM_BOT_TOKEN` - The token that's used to assume the role of the Telegram bot.
 - `GATE_KEY_CERT_PATH` - The path of the PKCS12 cert bundle for the server.
 - `GATE_KEY_CERT_PASSWORD` - The password for the PKCS12 cert bundle.
+- `GATE_KEY_TWILIO_TOKEN` - The Twilio account token.
+Make sure it's for the correct region; Twilio's UI can be vague about which region a token is for.

 #### From the docker image